osmocom/pysim/docs/library.rst

 calypso / OsmocomBB transport
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This allows the use of the SIM slot of an an OsmocomBB compatible phone with the TI Calypso chipset,
+This allows the use of the SIM slot of an OsmocomBB compatible phone with the TI Calypso chipset,
 using the L1CTL interface to talk to the layer1.bin firmware on the phone.

 .. automodule:: pySim.transport.calypso